Neural optimization of the most probable paths of 3D active Brownian particles

-\textit{Summary and discussion.--} In summary, we have developed a variational neural-network framework to determine the MPP of a 3D ABP by directly minimizing the OMI using NN parametrization.
-Here, the OMI is constructed from the Rayleighian by incorporating the active power of ABPs.
-Our results reveal geometric transitions of the MPP, from in-plane I- and U-paths to 3D helical H-paths, as the final time and net displacement are varied.
+\textit{Summary and discussion.--} In summary, we have developed a variational neural-network framework to determine the MPP of a 3D ABP by directly minimizing the OMI using an NN parametrization.
+Here, the OMI is constructed from the Rayleighian by incorporating the active power of an ABP.
+Our results reveal geometric transitions of the MPP, from in-plane I- and U-shaped paths to 3D helical H-paths, as the final time and net displacement are varied.
 We have also demonstrated that boundary conditions play a crucial role in selecting the MPP geometry.
 Our study establishes a systematic approach to uncovering optimal transition pathways in active systems in higher dimensions and can be extended to study other fluctuation-driven rare events in more complex systems.

 One of the central aims of this work is to demonstrate that the Onsager principle~\cite{Onsager1931I,Onsager1931II} and the Onsager-Machlup principle~\cite{OM1953,Machlup53} can be extended to nonequilibrium active systems.
-Our key idea is to incorporate the active power $\dot{W}$ supplied by active forces into the Rayleighian~\cite{OVP284118,DoiBook2013}.
+Our key idea is to incorporate the active power $\dot{W}_{\mathrm{a}}$ supplied by active forces into the Rayleighian~\cite{OVP284118,DoiBook2013}.
 This is possible despite the fact that the active force is not derived from a free energy.
+In active systems, the free energy in the Rayleighian should be understood as a non-equilibrium free energy~\cite{Shiraishi2023} that represents the passive thermodynamic part of the coarse-grained state, while the genuinely active driving is incorporated separately through the active power~\cite{Yasuda26}.
 For an ABP, the active power is given by $\dot{W}_{\mathrm{a}} = \zeta_{\rm t} \mathbf{U} \cdot \mathbf{v}$, and other examples of active forces can be found in Refs.~\cite{Zhang20,SM3634,EPJP1103}.
 We also note that nonreciprocal interactions~\cite{Fruchart21,Fruchart22,You2020,Saha2020,Liu2023,Tateyama2024} can be formulated through the notion of active power~\cite{Yasuda2022,Yasuda2022JCP,Yasuda2024} and thus incorporated into the Rayleighian.
 Once the active Rayleighian is constructed, the OMI follows directly from Eq.~(\ref{integralR}).

 By directly minimizing the OMI, we have determined the MPP under the given boundary conditions.
 To further discuss the effects of thermal fluctuations, one must employ the statistical formulation of the Onsager-Machlup principle, as detailed in Ref.~\cite{PRE044104}.
 In this formulation, we introduce a stochastic observable and consider a modified (shifted) OMI that is maximized to obtain the cumulant generating function of the observable.
 Such a statistical treatment successfully describes the fluctuating dynamics of fluids under both equilibrium and nonequilibrium conditions~\cite{PRE044104} and has been further applied to informational active matter~\cite{Yasuda2025}.
 Our future task is to maximize the modified OMI of an ABP by using the NN approach to investigate the effects of thermal fluctuations.